 32. One of my recommenders is out of the country and won’t be back until after the deadline.
-Can they submit this one late?
+Can I submit this one late?

-We would suggest that you find a different recommender if they are unable to upload their letter by April 1.
+We would suggest that you find a different recommender if they are unable to write a letter before April 1.

 33. Can I still get a scholarship even if I have a financial aid package that includes loans to cover my tuition and expenses for the coming year?